stefp/YOLOv5-whorlDetector/README.md

 # Usage
 In this repo you will be able to process a single tree according to the developed methodology in R.

+## 1- First clone the repository
+git clone ...

+## 2- run the "Use.r" file